dubovskymarek/base-lang/README.md

 * Transformations - transforms code to lower level abstraction (replace keywords like as "for" to "while", etc.)

 <b>Building from source</b><br/>
-HelloWorld example is placed in BaseSources folder.
-Open terminal, and go to path where is placed compiler and just run these commands
+Open terminal, and go to base-lang-master and just run these commands

 ./base HelloWorld Cpp